jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 Debugging service workers can be tricky, since the console is preserved.

 ### Further Reading
-- [Offline-first](https://github.com/pazguille/offline-first) - Repository listing virtually every resource you could ever need to deep dive into offline first.
+- [Offline-first](https://github.com/pazguille/offline-first) - Repository listing virtually every resource you could ever need to deep dive into offline-first.
 - [Designing Offline-First Web Apps](https://alistapart.com/article/offline-first)
 - [Service Worker, what are you?](https://medium.com/@kosamari/service-worker-what-are-you-ca0f8df92b65)
 - [Service worker examples](https://github.com/GoogleChrome/samples/tree/gh-pages/service-worker) - Google has a great public repository of examples that I highly recommend taking a look at, they go a long way towards demystifying some of the trickier parts of service workers.